 The Lumber Room

-The Lumber Room: Short story by H. H. Munro (Saki)This humorous story from H. H. Munro (aka Saki) describes a clever but mischievous boy’s efforts to explore the wonders of his house’s off-limits-to-children lumber-room.
+The Lumber Room: Short story by H. H. Munro (Saki)This humorous story by Saki describes a clever but mischievous boy’s efforts to explore the wonders of his house’s off-limits-to-children lumber-room.
 [Not to be confused with planks of wood, the word “lumber” here is a British term for miscellaneous stored articles.]
-In disgrace for putting a frog in his breakfast bowl, the boy has come up with an elaborate plan to distract his oppressive aunt while in the forbidden room.
-His day gets even better when the suspicious woman falls into a rain-water tank.
-Themes: mischief, curiosity, imagination, oppression, defiance.
+In disgrace for putting a frog in his breakfast bowl, the boy devises an elaborate plan to distract his strict aunt while in the forbidden room.
+His day gets even better when the suspicious woman falls into a rain-water tank and he tricks her into giving him cause to leave her there.
+Themes: mischief, curiosity, imagination, oppression, defiance

 Share with friends